 - The Problem With Popularity

 - Expensive Puppies To Raise

 The Most Expensive Dogs

 The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!
 But, the most expensive breeds commonly bought as pets are the French Bulldog, Pug, and Chow Chow.
 These puppies command high fees due to their popularity.
 But they also cost more than average in lifetime care.

 There are actually a number of reasons why some dogs come with a big price tag.
 Such as popularity and rarity.
 Being extremely popular, like the French Bulldog currently is, can drive their asking price sky high.
 In the case of the Löwchen, their rarity has put their price in the stratosphere.

 But It’s Not Just Initial Price

-When it comes to breeds with excessive conformational health concerns, like the English Bulldog, you’re not only looking at the initial outlay but the high cost of vet care throughout their lifetime.
+Breeds with excessive conformational health concerns, like the English Bulldog, are more expensive.
+You’re not only looking at the initial outlay, but the high cost of vet care throughout their lifetime.